Lumi-supercomputer/LUMI-AI-example/docs/tensorboard_visualization.md

 ![Image title](assets/images/loss.png)

 For a full example that integrates TensorBoard to the DDP script, have a look at [tensorboard_ddp_visualtransformer.py](../tensorboard_ddp_visualtransformer.py).
-For the batch script there are no changes required except of replacing [ddp_visualtransformer.py](../ddp_visualtransformer.py) with [tensorboard_ddp_visualtransformer.py](../tensorboard_ddp_visualtransformer.py).
+For the batch script there are no changes required except for replacing [ddp_visualtransformer.py](../ddp_visualtransformer.py) with [tensorboard_ddp_visualtransformer.py](../tensorboard_ddp_visualtransformer.py).

 ## Visualizing the logs